Szarkk/KROM/README.md

 - Anyone who believes learning by reading + breaking + fixing real code beats yet another YouTube tutorial

 ### How to use it as a learning project
-1. Fork → clone → run `python main.py` (or the built .exe)
+1. Fork → clone → run `python -m krom.main` on PowerShell or Terminal (Admin)
 2. Read the comments in any stage (start with `prep.py` or `temp_clean.py`)
-3. Try the beginner challenges in CONTRIBUTING.md
-4. Break something on purpose → learn how the backup/restore system saves you
+3. Break something on purpose (on an old and unused computer, not your main) → learn how the backup/restore system saves you
-5. Add your own stage or enhancement and open a PR (I’ll merge good ones!)
+4. Add your own stage or enhancement

-KROM is now officially a **baseline / starter-kit**.
+KROM is a **baseline / starter-kit**.
-I’m stepping away from active development, but the repo stays public forever for anyone who wants to learn, experiment, or teach with it.
+I'd still be slowly updating this, stepping away from active developmen, but the repo stays public forever for anyone who wants to learn, experiment, or teach with it.
+Or even make it better.

 Feel free to use it in your portfolio, your classroom, or just to mess around safely.

 – Szarkk
 (November 2025)

+Note: the build .exe is outdated.